Mateo 11:3

 “Naparito ang Anak ng Tao na kumakain at umiinom, at kanilang sinasabi, 'Narito, isang taong matakaw at isang lasenggo, isang kaibigan ng mga maniningil ng buwis at ng mga makasalanan!'
 Ngunit ang karunungan ay pinatutunayan ng kanyang mga gawa.”

-(b) Tax collectors and sinners.
-Tax collectors were revenue collectors for the hated Roman occupiers, while sinners were the irreligious and those considered unrighteous (Matt.
+(e) Tax collectors and sinners.
+Tax collectors were agents who gathered revenue for the hated Roman occupiers, while sinners were the irreligious and those considered unrighteous (Matt.
 9:13).

-(c) Mga makasalanan.
-The word “sinners” in the Gospels, usually refers to someone who is too poor or too ignorant to keep the law (John 7:49).
-If the original language did not lack punctuation marks, the word would be in quotation marks.
-Religious people called them sinners; Jesus called them lost sheep (Matt.
+(f) Mga makasalanan.
+If the original text had punctuation, the word “sinners” would be in quotation marks.
+The religious leaders called them sinners, but Jesus called them lost sheep (Matt.
 10:6, 15:24).

 Mateo 11:20